 Sweden country brief

-Sweden is the fifth largest country by area in Europe (449,964 square kilometres) with a population of 9.5 million.
+Sweden is the fifth largest country by area in Europe (449,964 square kilometres) with a population of 9.6 million (est Nov 2013).
 The capital of Sweden is Stockholm.
 Sweden celebrates its National Day on 6 June.

 Sweden is a constitutional monarchy and has a parliamentary system of Government.
 King Carl XVI Gustaf exercises only ceremonial functions as Head of State.
-Executive power rests with the Cabinet, which is responsible to the unicameral Riksdag (Parliament) comprising 349 members who are directly elected every four years on a proportional basis.
+Executive power rests with the Cabinet, which is responsible to the unicameral Parliament (Riksdag) comprising 349 members who are directly elected every four years on a proportional basis.
 Voting is not compulsory but turnout is usually over 80 per cent.

-The centre-right Alliance for Sweden, a coalition comprising the Moderate Party, Centre Party, Liberal Party and Christian Democrats, was returned to power on 19 September 2010 under Prime Minister Fredrik Reinfeldt.
+The centre-right Alliance (formerly known as the Alliance for Sweden), a coalition comprising the Moderate Party, Centre Party, Liberal Party and Christian Democrats, was returned to power on 19 September 2010 under Prime Minister Fredrik Reinfeldt.
 The Alliance gained 173 seats out of 349 (two short of a majority).
-This is the first time a centre-right government has been re-elected in Sweden.
 Ordinary general elections to the Swedish Parliament are held every fourth year on the third Sunday in September.
+The next parliamentary elections will be held on 14 September 2014.

 The bilateral relationship between Australia and Sweden is strong, particularly in the areas of trade and education services.
-Sweden, like Australia, is an active member of the UN, a strong advocate of free trade, and a significant contributor to international development assistance.
-The 2011 census recorded 34,029 people in Australia of Swedish ancestry.
-A significant number of Swedish students are studying in Australia, and Australian students are also studying in Sweden.
-Since 1 July 2001, a bilateral Working Holiday Maker Arrangement has been in effect between Australia and Sweden.
-Australia also has a Double Taxation Agreement with Sweden.
+Sweden, like Australia, is an active member of the UN, a strong advocate for free trade, and a significant contributor to international development assistance.
+The 2011 census recorded 34 029 people in Australia of Swedish ancestry.
+Around 1 500 Swedish students study in Australia each year, and Australian students are also studying in Sweden.

 Australia has an Embassy in Stockholm.
 Sweden has an Embassy in Canberra as well as a Consulate-General in Sydney and Consulates in Adelaide, Brisbane, Cairns, Darwin, Hobart, Melbourne and Perth.